mk/clerk-px23/README.md

 The on-disk caches use a content-addressed store where each result is stored using a filename derived from the SHA-2 hash of its contents.
 We use the self-describing [multihash format](https://multiformats.io/multihash/) which combines an identifier of the hash function with its digest length and value to support future changes of the hash algorithm.
 Additionally, a file named after the hash of a form contains a pointer to its results filename.

-This combination of immutability and indirection makes distributing the cache trivial: using last-write wins for the tiny (90 bytes) pointer files.
+This combination of immutability and indirection makes distributing the cache trivial using last-write wins for the tiny (90 bytes) pointer files.
 The content-addressed result cache files are never changed and can thus be synchronized without conflict.

 > While I did believe, and it has been true in practice, that the vast majority of an application could be functional, I also recognized that almost all programs would need some state.
 Even though the host interop would provide access to (plenty of) mutable state constructs, I didn’t want state management to be the province of interop; after all, a point of Clojure was to encourage people to stop doing mutable, stateful OO.
 In particular I wanted a state solution that was much simpler than the inherently complex locks and mutexes approaches of the hosts for concurrency-safe state.
 And I wanted something that took advantage of the fact that Clojure programmers would be programming primarily with efficiently persistent immutable data.[^history-of-clojure]
 >